MiRdACzBPR/MiRdACzBPR/README.md

 I'm a developer at **BPR – BOHEMIA PUBLIC RELATION S.R.O.**,
 - Web geek with over 10 years of experience.
 From my first forays into HTML5 & CSS3, through PHP, MySQL and JavaScript, to fine-tuning projects with Nette + Latte.
-I love designing and building custom CMSs and tailor-made systems. working alongside my colleague **Ondřej Bím** on applications and digital tools for our agency and beyond.
+I love designing and building custom CMSs and tailor-made systems.

 - I’ve been at BPR for over three years, programming and coding both modern websites and powerful internal systems for multinational clients.

-Together, we build systems that improve internal workflows and deliver modern solutions for various use cases.
+Working alongside my colleague **Ondřej Bím** on applications and digital tools for our agency and beyond.Together, we build systems that improve internal workflows and deliver modern solutions for various use cases.

 ## 🛠 Technologies We Use